MarioSMB/datapacks/extendedslabs_tweaks/README.md

 # data pack info
-Fixes some issues with Extended Slabs +
+Temporary fixer-upper datapack for some issues affecting current versions of Extended Slabs +